 How Accurate Is the Table Above?

-However, based on previous years’ dates, this schedule should be quite accurate since exam dates don't change much year to year.
+However, based on previous years' dates and the information we currently have, this schedule should be quite accurate since exam dates don't change much year to year.
 The score release dates are the least precise, but they should be within a week of the projected dates.
 Also, keep in mind that not everyone receives their multiple-choice scores at the same time.

 How to Choose the Best ACT Test Date